Skip to main content

 terraform apply

-4. Replicate for Production: Similarly, copy the security group module to production, making necessary adjustments.
+4. Replicate for Production: Similarly, copy the security group module to production, making necessary adjustments

 4. EC2 (Compute) Module